 In a small bowl, measure out the 1 Tbsp garam masala, pepper flakes, cumin, coriander, bay leaf, and fennel seed.
 Set aside.

 In a large pan, cook chopped onions in 1 Tbsp olive oil until tender and translucent.
 Add chicken, cook until it starts to brown slightly.
-Add butter, tomato puree, yogurt, heavy cream and milk, stir well to form a coherent sauce. reduce heat to medium, simmer for about 20 minutes – sauce will thicken.
+Add butter, tomato puree, spices, yogurt, heavy cream and milk, stir well to form a coherent sauce. reduce heat to medium, simmer for about 20 minutes – sauce will thicken.

 Serve over rice.

 ** We used a mix of chicken breast and chicken thigh meat.